TANDEXX/nierdzewny/README.md

 build it to bin file image using: `./manage.sh --ball --release`.

 ### running
-this is runned by script in qemu and cannot run in `virtualbox` because it generate `.bin` file.
+this is runned by script in qemu and cannot run in `virtualbox` because it generate `.bin` file for now.

 run it using: `./manage.sh --ball --run`.